 \section{Introduction}

 In one-dimensional quantum mechanics, the zeros of an eigenfunction partition configuration space into nodal domains, and Sturm--Liouville theory fixes this partition from the spectral ordering~\cite{CourHil}.
-More broadly, the relation between eigenfunctions and nodal sets goes back to the classical work of Courant and Hilbert, where nodal partitions appear as fundamental geometric objects associated with spectral problems~\cite{CourHil}.
-If $\psi_j$, defined on $(a,b)$, denotes the $j$th normalized eigenfunction in the one-dimensional Sturm--Liouville ordering, with $j=1,2,\ldots$, then its nodal partition may be written as
+This relation between eigenfunctions and nodal sets goes back to the classical work of Courant and Hilbert, where nodal partitions appear as basic geometric objects associated with spectral problems~\cite{CourHil}.
+If $\psi_j$, defined on $(a,b)$, denotes the $j$th normalized eigenfunction in the one-dimensional Sturm--Liouville ordering, then

 where the intervals $I^{(j)}_k$ are the connected components on which $\psi_j$ has definite sign.
-Thus, in one dimension, the number and ordering of nodal intervals are rigidly tied to the spectral ordering.
+Thus the number and ordering of nodal intervals are rigidly tied to the spectral ordering.

-This rigidity admits a natural probabilistic refinement.
+This rigidity has a natural probabilistic refinement.
 With

 the probability carried by the $k$th nodal interval is